-Fortunately for us, God doesn’t leave us helpless.
-He gives believers a new heart that can respond to His correction and love (Ezekiel 36:26).
+Fortunately, God didn’t leave us believers helpless.
+He gives us new hearts that can respond to His correction and love.

 Guard Your Heart: Discern Your Enemies

-While you can be courageous because God is with you (Joshua 1:9), God also commands you to protect your most valuable possession.
+While you can be courageous because God is with you (Joshua 1:9), God also commands you to protect your most valuable possession, your heart.

 Stay alert!
 Watch out for your great enemy, the devil.
 He prowls around like a roaring lion, looking for someone to devour.1 Peter 5:8 NLT

 “Don’t waste what is holy on people who are unholy.
 Don’t throw your pearls to pigs!
 They will trample the pearls, then turn and attack you.”Matthew 7:6 NLT

 At the same time, your heart needs nurturing.
 To understand who you are, you must share what is inside of you with yourself, God, and others.
 As you allow God to search you, He will help you identify the sick parts that need healing but also treasures that need to be put on display (Psalm 139:23-24).